 Answering "yes" to any of the above questions may indicate that the anti-virus on your computer is fake.
 If you would like to verify this, you may also try searching online forums for other users who encountered similar problems with the software.

 If you think that you have a fake ant-virus on your computer then you should contact the ITS Help Desk as soon as possible.
-Do not purchase or give away any personal information to a program that you are unsure of.
+Do not give away any personal information to a program that you are suspicious of!